rmholmes/rmholmes.github.io/_pages/publications.md

   **Europhysics** 95, 63004.

 ### Articles submitted for publication

-* Archer M., Schaeffer A., Keating S., Roughan M., *Holmes R. M.*, Siegelman L.: Observations of submesoscale instability and frontal subduction within the mesoscale eddy field of the Tasman Sea.
-Submitted to the **Journal of Physical Oceanography**

 * Huguenin, M., *Holmes, R. M.* and England, M.: Diabatic Contributions to Warm Water Volume Variability Over ENSO